 It isn’t overstating the obvious to establish that, just like the muscles in our bodies, EI skills must be used and developed, then used and developed some more.
 This is true for all leaders no matter their level in the organization or years of experience.
 Just as athletes must consistently work out and train to sharpen their fitness, so leaders must consistently work to use and hone EI muscles to sharpen their effectiveness.

-- Emotionally intelligent leaders raise performance levels.
-Researchers Stein and Book report, “… studies have shown that [IQ] can serve to predict between 1 and 20% (the average is 6%) of success in a given job.
-EQ [or EI], on the other hand, has been found to be directly responsible for between 27 and 45 percent of job success …”2 And that percentage is even higher for those in leadership positions!
+Researchers Stein and Book report, “studies have shown that [IQ] can serve to predict between 1 and 20% (the average is 6%) of success in a given job.
+EQ [or EI], on the other hand, has been found to be directly responsible for between 27 and 45 percent of job success.”2 And that percentage is even higher for those in leadership positions!
 High performers combine intellectual ability with high and balanced elements of Emotional Intelligence.

-- Emotionally intelligent leaders raise revenue margins.
 In the classic HBR article “What Makes a Leader?”
 McClelland’s findings in a 1996 study showed that “when senior managers had a critical mass of Emotional Intelligence capabilities, their divisions outperformed yearly earning goals by 20%.
 Meanwhile, division leaders without crucial mass underperformed by almost the same amount.”3 This reality has been repeated in multiple industries in recent years.
-Who wouldn’t want to see a 20% increase over established revenue targets?!
+Who wouldn’t want to see a 20% increase over established revenue targets?
 Emotional Intelligence is the key.

-- Finally, the key to organizational change in these shifting times is empathy4, arguably one of the most influential of the EI competencies.
-Harvard research confirms, “… a leader’s ability to enable a compassionate response throughout a company directly affects the organization’s ability to maintain high performance in difficult times.
-It fosters a company’s capacity to heal, to learn, to adapt and to excel.”5 As CLS’ own renowned thought leader Sam Shriver recently said, “If a leader lacks empathy, it increases the difficulty associated with effectively participating with employees that have temporarily lost either motivation or commitment to perform.
+Arguably one of the most influential of the EI competencies.
+Harvard research confirms, “ a leader’s ability to enable a compassionate response throughout a company directly affects the organization’s ability to maintain high performance in difficult times.
+It fosters a company’s capacity to heal, to learn, to adapt and to excel.”5 As CLS’ own renowned thought leader Sam Shriver said, “If a leader lacks empathy, it increases the difficulty associated with effectively participating with employees that have temporarily lost either motivation or commitment to perform.
 The absence of empathy in these discussions can (and often does) escalate the challenge at hand.”

 1Nielsen NC, D’Auria G, Zolley S. Tuning in, turning outward: Cultivating compassionate leadership in a crisis.
 McKinsey & Company.
 May 2020.